biareiam/The-House-of-Books/README.md

 ## About

-House of Books is an eCommerce site aimed at book lovers looking for their next “new adventures”.
-The books are divided in different genres, making it easier for users to find what they are looking for.
-The site is designed to be responsive and easy to navigate on a range of devices to make it easily accessible for all users.
+House of Books is an e-commerce site for book lovers looking for their next "new adventures".
+The books are divided into different genres, making it easy for users to find what they are looking for.
+The website is designed to be responsive and easy to navigate across a wide range of devices to make it easy for all users to access.
-This site was built for educational reasons and no deliveries will be fulfilled.
+This website is built for educational purposes only and no deliveries will be made.

 Link to the [site](http://houseofbooks22.herokuapp.com/)